valed-dm/Data-Visualization/README.md

 # Data-Visualization
-This are Data Visualization Projects# from freeCodeCamp.org
+These are Data Visualization Projects# from freeCodeCamp.org